ericholscher/sphinx-tutorial/step-1.rst

 Go over to http://rst.ninjs.org, which is a live preview.

+.. note:: Use the :doc:`cheatsheet` for lots more ideas!

 Looking for some ideas of what the syntax contains?
 The :ref:`rst-primer` in the Sphinx docs is a great place to start.